-In addition to the new job designation, the promotion letter should also clearly state the roles and responsibilities of the new job role as well as whom s/he will be reporting.
+In addition to the new job designation, the promotion letter should also clearly state the roles and responsibilities of the new job role such as for Sales Jobs, Marketing Jobs, Advertising Jobs etc. well as whom s/he will be reporting.
 This will help the employee understand what exactly is expected of him/her.

 5. Appreciation & Congratulatory Note: